heyx3/Bplus.jl/docs/!why.md

 ## Syntax

 Code is extremely terse, simple to write, and simple to read, yet the resulting programs can be heavily-optimized (the benchmarks I read have found that it's approaching the speed of C, and it's still a young language).
-Thanks to an extremely clever JIT engine, combined with aggressive Whole-Code-Optimization using inlining, constant-folding, and type inference, you can write *very* complex abstractions which easily become zero-cost.
+Thanks to an extremely clever JIT engine, combined with aggressive Whole-Code-Optimization using inlining, constant-folding, and type inference, you can write complex abstractions which easily become zero-cost.

 Compare this to C++, which achieves zero-cost abstractions at the price of legendary verbosity and inscrutable error messages.
 Julia has been a wonderful breath of fresh air for me.

-Other high-performance scientific computing languages exist, like Matlab, but their syntax is very alien compared to more traditional languages.
-Julia's is very quirky, but still very readable.
+Other high-performance scientific computing languages exist, like Matlab, but their syntax is much weirder.
+Julia's is quirky, yet readable.

 It's also incredibly flexible.
 You can write extremely mathy code, like defining the cross product with `forward × up = [blah blah])`, or you can write that same code with plain imperative syntax: